BetterBrief/vagrant-skeleton/README.md

 We're using a CentOS 6.5 OS, image from [puppet labs](http://puppet-vagrant-boxes.puppetlabs.com/) (thanks)

+However, there shouldn't be much issue using these scrips on the following OS's:
+- RHEL
+- Fedora
+- Amazon Linux

 ## Automation and provisioning

 We use as much automation as possible during provisioning so that our scripts can be used on other environments and not just on Vagrant boxes.